7 Plugins for Every WordPress Site

 The free version of Wordfence is generously featured, but you can get even more features in the premium version.
 The Wordfence folks are highly worthy of your support.
 They are constantly on the watch for new WordPress vulnerabilities, and very proactive about getting the word out to the WordPress community when they find one.
 If you can’t afford or don’t need premium Wordfence, at least write them a nice review.
 They also offer a flat rate hack cleanup service for site owners who didn’t install Wordfence in time. 🙁

 Every WordPress site should be backed up regularly.
-Backups created through your hosting interface may only be useful if you are restoring your entire site.
-I prefer to use a WordPress plugin for finer control over what is backed up and easier access to extraction of a single file.
+Backups created through a hosting interface such as cPanel may only be useful if you are restoring your entire site – which is not to say you can’t make and download those backups, too, but I prefer to use a WordPress plugin for finer control over what is backed up, and easier access to extraction of a single file.

 If you just want to create columns in a page or post without subjecting your entire site to the added complexity of a site builder plugin, Column Shortcodes is the perfect solution.
 This plugin adds a button to the Edit Post and Edit Page dialogues that brings up intuitive, visual column options.
 Your columns do not all have to be the same width (you could do 1/3 and 2/3, for example).
 You can even tweak the space between them if you don’t like the default settings.
 This plugin gets high marks for simplicity and user friendliness.